 Tile Mortar Cap Loose

 A tile roof’s cap tiles are installed and held in place by a few different techniques.
 After general installation mortar cement is used to “point-up” the tile sides and enclose the gaps.
 This cement is either dyed using oxide during installation or painted using a concrete stain.
-Over time movement causes the mortar to break loose from the cap tiles.
-Since mortar does not self-heal it continues to separate.
-If the mortar is the only attachment method the cap tiles are held by gravity alone once the bond is fully broken.
-Here cap tiles separated from the mortar and are loose.
-In a storm, these would easily blow off and could cause damage to the roof, building and/or surrounding buildings.
+Here cap tiles separated from the mortar and are loose, likely caused by a wind event.
+In a storm, these tiles are most susceptible and easily blow off.
+This could cause damage to the roof, building and/or surrounding buildings.

 Tile Cap in Valley